 Scholarly and Creative Work

 In professional practice, López-Pérez has been project architect in a number of large scale commissions and international competitions for David Chipperfield Architects in London, some of which were awarded first prizes such as the extension to the San Michele Cemetery in Venice.
-In New York, López-Pérez was project architect for Foreign Office Architects, within the United Architects Team, for the Lower Manhattan Development Corporation’s World Trade Center Ideas Competition.
-Currently, López-Pérez is building a number of residential projects along the coast of Baja California.
+In New York, López-Pérez was project architect for Foreign Office Architects, within the United Architects Team; whose submission was a finalist in the Lower Manhattan Development Corporation’s World Trade Center Ideas Competition.
+Currently, López-Pérez is building a number of residential and commercial projects along the coast of Baja California.

-López-Pérez’s instruction is primarily in architectural design studios, which explore a more synthetic relationship between form and its material performance.
+López-Pérez’s instruction is primarily in architectural design studios, which explore a more synthetic relationship between architectural form and its many functions.
 The work in the design studios combines digital processes with material methods of fabrication in search of concepts that are informative both for pedagogical and practical innovation.
-Speculative research focuses on issues of materiality in the broader sense, such as typology, systems, structure, program, use, affect also focusing on larger scale questions surrounding infrastructure and the urban environment.
+Speculative research focuses on issues of materiality in the broader sense, such as typology, systems, structure, program, also focusing on larger scale questions surrounding infrastructure and the urban environment.

-López-Pérez has taught design studios at Rensselaer Polytechnic Institute in New York, the Academy of Fine Arts in Vienna, Princeton University, and the Graduate School of Design at Harvard.
+López-Pérez has taught design studios at Rensselaer Polytechnic Institute, the Academy of Fine Arts in Vienna, Princeton University, and the Graduate School of Design at Harvard.